 Air Force ROTC High School Scholarship Program (HSSP)

-If you are a high school student graduating in spring 2023, you are eligible to apply for the Air Force's High School Scholarship Program (HSSP) via www.afrotc.com from 1 July, 2022 - 31 December 2022.
-You must have your application submitted online by 11:59pm on 31 December 2022.
+If you are a high school student entering your senior year, you are eligible to apply for the Air Force's High School Scholarship Program (HSSP) via www.afrotc.com.
+The scholarship window for 2023 will be open from 1 July to 31 December.
+You must have your application submitted online by 11:59pm on 31 December.
 Once you have applied, you must download, complete and upload required forms to the AFROTC website.

 The most up-to-date information on the requirements for a high school scholarship can be found on the AFROTC website here.
 Please check this website for the most accurate information pertaining to your scholarship application.
 At the time of preparing this information summary, the requirements for HSSP are: